Contribution caps for super

 For more information on the concessional contribution cap, see the ATO website.

-Concessional contributions may also be taxed at a higher amount if your ‘income’ plus concessional contributions for the year exceeds $250,000 (for more information, see the ATO website).
+Concessional contributions may also be taxed at a higher amount if your ‘income’ plus concessional contributions for the year exceeds $250,000 (for more information about this 'Division 293 tax', see the ATO website).

 Non-concessional contribution cap